EHale64/check_it/README.md

 ## Check for Understanding

 * What is the `check_it` algorithm checking?

+`check_it` is looking at curly brackets, square brackets, and parenthisis to see if every istnace of each asserted is open or closed.

 * What other applications could this algorithm have?

+Not sure.

 * What kinds of problems are Stacks good at?

+Boolean problems.

 #### Bonus